zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

         For 2D-XZ, :math:`y`-related quantities are not outputted.
         For 1D-Z, :math:`x`-related and :math:`y`-related quantities are not outputted.
-        RZ geometry is not supported yet.
+        RZ, RCYLINDER, RSPHERE geometries are not supported yet.

     * ``DifferentialLuminosity``
         This type computes the differential luminosity between two species, defined as: